 The Cabinet Office introduced Alpha in April 2015 and have published a number of guides explaining the Scheme and its benefits in more detail.
 The Alpha guide - external link - can be viewed on the Civil Service Pensions website.

-2.32% of pensionable earnings are used to create the Alpha pension.
-Each year 2.32% of pensionable earnings are added to accrued Alpha pension.
+The Alpha accrual rate is 2.32%.
+Each year 2.32% of the members pensionable earnings are added to accrue an Alpha pension.

 The chart below illustrates how an Alpha pension builds up: